Interview with Vinyl Cutter Expert Nick Horvath

 Josh: OK, so what about the Creation P-CUT 24?

 Nick: This machine sells for about $350.
 It has a maximum downforce of 500 grams and a speed of 20 IPS.
 It also has a material detector, to tell the machine when there is material loaded.

 This unit also has the “red reset buttons” on either side of the carriage.

-The cutter was also easy to set up with SignBlazer Elements, but you are not able to set this unit up as a printer in windows, so therefore you are unable to send jobs to it from graphic software such as Corel Draw or Adobe Illustrator.
+The cutter was also easy to set up with SignBlazer Elements.
+However, you are not able to set this unit up as a printer in Windows, so you are unable to send jobs to it from graphics software such as Corel Draw or Adobe Illustrator.

 Josh: And how did the Laserpoint 24 compare?

 Nick: This machine is identical to the PCUT 24 in almost every way.
 The only difference is that the control panel is on the right side as opposed to the top right, and it also has a laser pointer mounted next to the blade holder for contour cutting.
 Also, it only has a maximum of 400 grams of downforce, where the PCUT 24 has a maximum of 500.
 The Laserpoint 24 is also slightly slower at a maximum speed of 16 IPS.

 Once again it has the “red reset buttons” on both sides of the carriage.